oat-sa/tao-e2e-runner/docker/README.md

 In this example we're using the basic stack of <https://github.com/ekkinox/tao-docker> which has containers for nginx, phpfpm, and mariadb.
 You need to bring up your stack and install TAO within the phpfpm container to get started.

-If your stack is different, see the CLI approach below.
+If your existing stack is different, see the CLI approach below.

 Intended project structure: